nikikilbertus/InstaHeat/doc_parameters.md

 This is an explanation of the parameters in the file `parameters.sh`.
 We want to keep the parameter file itself short and concise to allow for quick changes.
 Therefore we do not clutter it by comments, but outsource the documentation to this document.

-__IMPORTANT:__ Unlike parameters that are passed to the program at runtime, here parameters are read _before_ compilation.
-In the build process initiated by `make`, first the `parameters.sh` file is read by a shell script and the values are filled directly into the source code.
-Then the code is compiled.
-The executable program does not take any arguments anymore.
-After compilation no parameters can be changed.
-This allows us to compile only the code needed for a specific choice of parameters in a highly optimized way.
-Thereby we can optimize program size as well as memory usage and runtime, because we save potentially unnecessary memory allocations and conditionals.
+__IMPORTANT:__ Unlike parameters that are passed to a program at runtime, our parameters are read even _before_ compilation.
+The build process initiated by `make` (see `Makefile`) goes as follows:

+1. From within the `Makefile` the script `configure.sh` is called.
+It performs the following steps:
+    * It loads the values given in `parameters.sh`.
+    * It makes a copy of `main_template.h` the template main header and saves it as `main.h`.
+    * It replaces placeholders in `main.h` file by the values found in `parameters.sh`.
+2. The source files (including the newly generated `main.h`) are compiled and linked.
+3. The final executable is called `run`.
+It does not take any arguments anymore.
+All parameters have been determined during the build process.
+After the build process no parameters can be changed.

+The advantage of this method is that we can compile solely the code needed for a specific choice of parameters in a highly optimized way.
+This results in:

+* Optimized memory usage by omitting unnecessary allocations and avoiding unused or dead code.
+* Runtime optimization due to elimination of conditionals that determine program flow during runtime.
+* Runtime optimization by fixing values during compile time with preprocessor directives.
+This allows the compiler to perform more optimizations.

 ## How to handle this file

-* Do not delete any parameters.
-All of them are needed.
+* Do not delete or comment any parameters.
+All of them are required and have to be specified.
 * Do not change the names of any parameters.
 * All parameter values are given as strings, i.e. enclosed by `" "`.
-* Boolean values are encoded by 1 (true) and 0 (false).
+* Boolean values are encoded by `"1"` (true) and `"0"` (false).
 * Numerical values can be given in any format that is known by C99.
-One can use `"PI"` for the value of pi.
+One can use `"PI"` or `"-PI"`.
 * You can add comments to the file, starting with #.
+(It is a normal shell script.)
 * The order of the parameters does not matter.
-We grouped parameters into groups:
+We grouped parameters into the following categories:
-    - __common__: These are changed frequently in different simulation.
+    - __common__: These are changed frequently in different simulation runs.
 Feel free to play around with them.
     - __uncommon__: These are not changed as often.
-However, you might want to try some special things or tune some of the parameters.
+However, you might want to try some special things.
 Some of them are useful for debugging.
     - __rare__: There is hardly any reason to change these parameters.
 Only perform changes if you know exactly what you are doing and why you are doing it.
     - __output__: Here we specify the output of the simulation.

-In the documentation, we will group the parameters according to other criteria.
+In the documentation, we will group the parameters differently as follows:

 ## Simulation volume